CptNewton/Meta-Front-End-Developer-Professional-Certificate/Advanced React/Components/Rendering Lists in React/Knowledge check: Rendering Lists in React/README.md

 ))}
 ```

-That’s correct, the keys are all the same for all items and React will throw a warning in the console regarding that problem.

 ### 5. What are the potential problems of using indexes as keys?

-- [x] If the order of items may change, that can negatively impact performance and may cause issues with component state. <br>
+- [x] If the order of items may change, that can negatively impact performance and may cause issues with component state.
-      That’s correct, indexes are discouraged when the order of the items may change.
 - [ ] An index is not guaranteed to be unique.
 - [ ] The index is not persisted and will change the moment the component re-renders.